 - using a stool softener so you won’t have to strain during bowel movements

 Avoid any activities that involve heavy lifting or pulling.

-- diet changes, such as eating foods high in fiber
+- diet changes, such as eating foods high in fiber and staying hydrated

 - making lifestyle changes, such as losing weight